personnummer/js/README.md

 $ npm install is-personnummer
 ```

-or with Bower, with AMD and browser export support:
+or with Bower, with AMD and browser support:

 ```
 $ bower install is-personnummer